 As noted before, donating an appreciated asset would be more valuable than donating cash you already paid taxes on.

-Other excellent strategies to consider include qualified charitable distributions, donor-advised funds, tax deduction bunching, and more.
+Other excellent strategies to consider include qualified charitable distributions or QCDs, donor-advised funds, tax deduction bunching, and more.
 Which methods you employ depend on your tax bracket, savings, values, and goals.

 7. Retirement Tax Planning Helps You Gain Peace of Mind

 Life is full of stress.
 From worrying about your health to family members to your career, there is enough to worry about without also having to worry about the taxes you pay.

 Proactive tax planning isn’t a one-time thing or something you put into a silo to think about on its own.
 Retirement tax planning is a long-term, comprehensive, multi-year process.